 Crime Victim Services and Organizations

 National Center for Victims of Crime

 NCVC is a nonprofit organization that advocates for victims' rights, trains professionals who work with victims, and serves as a trusted source of information on victims' issues.

 NCVLI is a nonprofit legal education and advocacy organization whose mission is to actively promote balance and fairness in the justice system through crime victim centered legal advocacy, education, and resource sharing.

 U.S. Resource Map of Crime Victim Services and Organizations

 Map of crime victim services and organizations across the U.S.

 FBI Publications for Survivors

-The Office for Victim Assistance (OVA) has developed publications to help injured and non-injured survivors understand their reactions to an act of terrorism or mass violence.
+The Victim Services Division (VSD) has developed publications to help injured and non-injured survivors understand their reactions to an act of terrorism or mass violence.